architecture-tools/add-evaluation-tool/README.md

 - Version comparison capabilities to track architecture evolution
 - A local deployment solution for students, researchers, and software architects

-## Project Context Diagram
+## Architecture Documentation

-TODO: Add project context diagram
+- See `docs/architecture/architecture.md` for the context diagram, use cases, components, and sequences.

 **Stakeholders:**
 - **Students**: Learners taking architecture courses who need tools to practice structured design